The best time to make a change is NOW!

 This may be true in some parts of the world, however, in The Gambia we employ solar technology to heat water.
 What we found is that by installing a solar water heater specifically for our laundry use is that we can reduce the amount of detergent we use by up to 75%.
 Also by pre-soaking our washing, our laundry staff don’t have to work so hard!

-In our next blog we are going to be looking at ways to reduce using clingfilm and also alternatives to plastic straws.
+In our next posts, we are going to be looking at ways to reduce using clingfilm and also alternatives to plastic straws.